PowerUpWithPride/puwp-config-files/rtmp/README.md

 sudo apt-get build-dep nginx
 ```

-### 3. Download nginx-http-flv-module and include in the config.
+### 3. Download nginx-http-flv-module and include in the build
 The current release at time of this writing is `v1.2.5`.
 You can clone the repository if you want the absolute latest code, but it's probably safer to use the current release.

 ```bash